Alternative Payment Arrangements

 Your Universal Credit is usually paid as a single lump sum, into the account of your choice on a monthly basis.

 If you are having trouble managing your money whilst on Universal Credit, you may be able to use an Alternative Payment Arrangement.
 These are changes to the way that Universal Credit is paid that can help you to pay your bills and manage your living costs.

 NOTE: If you are claiming Universal Credit in Scotland, then there is a different system called Scottish choices.
-This means you can chose to have your Universal Credit award paid to you twice a month and for an amount of your Universal Credit to be paid direct to your landlord and will be offered these options when you first make your claim or can opt in at any time.
+This means you can choose to have your Universal Credit award paid to you twice a month and for an amount of your Universal Credit to be paid direct to your landlord and will be offered these options when you first make your claim or can opt in at any time.